 Unpack the contents of your tent.
-Lay out the inner of your tent ensuring that you have the doors facing in the direction you require.
+Lay out the inner tent facing the desired direction.
+Ensure that you have the doors in the correct position.

 - 1. After unpacking the tent or shelter, use the check list on page 3 to identify all parts and make sure all parts are present. - 2.
 It is important to condition your tent or shelter before use.
-See page 10 for instructions.
+See page 9 for instructions